-Double Taxation Treaties

-Wide net of double taxation treaties concluded by Switzerland (approx. 90 treaties on income taxes, some of them including net wealth taxes, 8 treaties on inheritance taxes)

-- Bilateral Agreements with the European Union; relevant from a tax perspective are in particular: - > Bilateral Agreement on the free movement of persons (AFMP) - Agreement on Automatic Exchange of Information, in force since 1 January 2018 (replaced former agreement on taxation of savings income) - Multilateral Convention on Mutual Administrative Assistance in Tax Matters (in force as of January 1, 2018) - Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (signed on 7 June 2017, approved by the Swiss Parliament on 22 March 2019, deadline for referendum ended on 11 July 2019; see: https://www.parlament.ch/de/ratsbetrieb/suche-curia-vista/geschaeft?Affairld=20180063)
+- Double Taxation Treaties: Wide net of double taxation treaties concluded by Switzerland (approx. 90 treaties on income taxes, some of them including net wealth taxes, 8 treaties on inheritance taxes) - Bilateral Agreements with the European Union; relevant from a tax perspective are in particular: - > Bilateral Agreement on the free movement of persons (AFMP) - Agreement on Automatic Exchange of Information, in force since 1 January 2018 (replaced former agreement on taxation of savings income) - Multilateral Convention on Mutual Administrative Assistance in Tax Matters (in force as of 1 January, 2018): Obligation to grant exchange of information on request, automatically and spontaneously - Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (in force as of 1 December, 2019): Amendment of the double taxation treaties based on the BEPS project containing a minimal standard and optional provisions

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2019
+Madeleine Simonek, University of Zurich, Fall Semester 2020